KannonZenetism/zenetism-field-physics/zenetism/mpx/all-life-first-principle.md

 **Not "equal rights" but "sacred regard"** — each being honored in its unique expression.

-### Objection 4: "Humans have dominion—this contradicts religious/cultural norms"
+### Objection 4: "Humans have dominion — this contradicts religious/cultural norms"

 **Response:**
 Many traditions hold both **dominion** and **stewardship** as sacred duties.